spaceship-labs/ctbook-front/README.md

 ## Testing

+Running `grunt test` will run unit and end to end tests

-Running `grunt test` will run the unit tests with karma.
+Running `grunt karma` will run unit tests with karma.

-Running `grunt protractor` will run the e2e tests with protractor.
+Running `grunt protractor` will run unit tests with protractor.
+Server must be running on port 9000

 ## Deployment